-E.g. the PHP extensions openssl and fileinfo must be enabled.
-This can be done by adding (or uncommenting) the following lines in the [PHP] section in php.ini:
+For example, the PHP extensions openssl and fileinfo must be enabled.
+This can be achieved by adding (or uncommenting) the following lines in the [PHP] section of your php.ini file:

 On a Windows-based server, these are the extension files: